Davi-Massaru/middlewares/README.md

 ## How Middlewares Work

-Middleware are coded in the behavioral design pattern known as "chain of responsibility" allows you to pass requests through a chain of handlers.
+Middleware are coded in the behavioral design pattern known as "chain of responsibility", allows you to pass requests through a chain of handlers.
 Upon receiving an order, each handler decides whether to process the order or pass it on to the next handler in the chain.

 <img src="https://raw.githubusercontent.com/Davi-Massaru/middlewares/master/README/domino.gif"></img>

-All chains have a unique responsibility and most of them must return void, if something happens different than expected, the chain be broken and an exception is usually thrown.
+All chains have a unique responsibility and most of them must return void, if something happens different than expected, the chain will be broken and an exception is usually thrown.

 ## Defining Middleware

-You can define your middleware in the package of your choice, in this project there are some examples in the dc.Middleware package, should always extend from ```dc.Chain.Middleware``` and have the ```Method Handle``` implement.
+You can define your middleware in the package of your choice, in this project there are some examples in the dc.Middleware package, it should always extend from ```dc.Chain.Middleware``` and have the ```Method Handle``` implement.

 ```
 Class dc.Middleware.Middleware1 Extends dc.Chain.Middleware